Generic Name: crofelemer

-Results of a crossover study in healthy subjects showed crofelemer 500 mg administered four times daily (8-times the recommended dosage) for five days had no effect on the exposure of zidovudine and nelfinavir when administered as a single dose.
+Results of a crossover study in healthy subjects showed crofelemer 500 mg administered four times daily (8- times the recommended daily dosage) for five days had no effect on the exposure of zidovudine and nelfinavir when administered as a single dose.
 A 20% decrease in lamivudine exposure was also observed in the same study but was not considered to be clinically important.

 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility